asentien/asentien-v1/README.md

 In the todos folder in the project root, you'll find text files providing additional information about the project.
 As well as areas of improvement if you're interested in helping out.
-   - You can reach us:
+   - **You can reach us:**

-    - through our contact form over at https://www.asentien.com.
+    - through our contact form over at https://www.asentien.com
-    - on our Discord server https://discord.gg/t3RXkmYpKe.
+    - on our Discord server https://discord.gg/t3RXkmYpKe
-    - through our YT channel https://www.youtube.com/channel/UC_yeAhNZ2qCP40s0mJHemog.
+    - through our YT channel https://www.youtube.com/channel/UC_yeAhNZ2qCP40s0mJHemog
-    - or by email at support@asentien.com.
+    - or by email at support@asentien.com

 **Running the project locally with Python Environment and NPM:**

-    - This is the recommended setup:
+    - This is the recommended setup
     - The project is pre-setup for it
     - You only need Python3, NPM, and pgAdmin installed